 Setting Intentions: David began a weekly practice of “setting intentions.”
 He spent a half hour journaling on Sundays, recording how the past week had gone, and writing down his areas of focus for the coming week.
 That list did include tangibles such as a new relationship, but it primarily included intangibles such as manifesting gratitude and a calm state of mind.

 Ancient Chinese military strategist Sun Tzu wrote: “In the midst of chaos there is also opportunity.”
 Although he was writing about war, his wisdom applies to most situations.
 As devastating as divorce is for most people, it also provides an opportunity for deep personal growth.
 The antidote to feeling out of control is not taking control of circumstances, but taking control of ourselves and the way we relate to our circumstances.

 Considering divorce or made the decision to file?
 Our skilled attorneys are here to provide the legal guidance you need.
-Please contact us to schedule your free confidential consultation.
+Please contact us to schedule your confidential consultation.